 Ākonga are expected to work independently and have 45 minutes to complete the questions.
 The whole assessment, including administration, will take about 60 minutes to complete.
-There is an online timer to support ākonga; however, it will not stop the assessment at the time allowance.
 It is up to kaiako to monitor the timing.

 NZCER's piloting and trialling work has indicated that most ākonga finish the assessments within 45 minutes.
 Some kaiako have told us that they would like their ākonga to have more time to complete the assessment, so that ākonga can maximise the opportunity to show what they know.
 If PAT Pāngarau | PAT Mathematics assessments are going to be used to compare results with the normative information, it is important that the standardised 45-minute time allowance is followed.
-However, kaiako and kura may make the decision to extend the time accommodation, depending on the purpose of using PAT Pāngarau | PAT Mathematics assessments in their particular context.
+However, kaiako and kura may make the decision to extend the time accommodation, depending on the purpose of using the assessments in their particular context.